 Huda: This internship challenged my assumptions and allowed me to deconstruct the myth of self-reliance.
 I’ve learned to listen with an open mind, without scepticism, and with a heart of compassion.
 I also enjoyed the weekly sharing sessions with my teammates, learning how they approach the various issues within the communities we work with.

 Clarice: It made me rethink the existing structural systems in our city-state when it comes to welfare, because I saw how people struggled to get their paperwork done before they received aid.
 My most enjoyable moment was being able to participate in the Food Donation Drives.
 I really enjoyed the interaction—being physically there to deliver food gave me a better understanding of the situations of food-insecure households.

 Tammi: I’ve learned that consistent testing is extremely important when developing a new product.
 Having different perspectives really helps spot design flaws.
 The most rewarding part of my internship was seeing all that work come to fruition.

 Aakshi: I would agree with Tammi on the importance of consistent testing.
 I also learned to adapt, explore, learn and implement new tools, which pushed me out of my comfort zone in a positive way.
 The most rewarding part was being able to put ideas into action and watch them tranform into reality!

-Desmond Lim is a Programme Manager at the Lien Centre for Social Innovation.
+Desmond Lim is an Assistant Programme Manager at the Lien Centre for Social Innovation.